 Fresh mint recipes explode with flavor!
 This healthy Vegetarian Mint Stir Fry is made hearty with delicious homemade tofu noodles.
 It can be prepared quickly for a weeknight, and it’s lovely for casual entertaining on the weekend.
-Just because this healthy, Vegetarian Mint stir Fry with Homemade Tofu Noodles is low in calories, but that doesn’t mean it isn’t super hearty and satisfying — and incredibly delicious!
+Just because this healthy, Vegetarian Mint Stir Fry with Homemade Tofu Noodles is low in calories, that doesn’t mean it isn’t super hearty and satisfying — and incredibly delicious!

 To he honest, I hadn’t planned on making homemade tofu noodles, but as I was about to chop the tofu into cubes for the stir fry, I saw my vegetable peeler out of the corner of my eye and got a magical idea.
 Yes, I just referred to the way I was going to cut my tofu as magical.
 And it was!

 Since I was using extra firm tofu, I knew I would be able peel thin strips, making a “noodle” of sorts.
 In this noodle form, tofu can be added in the last few seconds of the cooking process.

 Clearly these are not homemade, from scratch, from soybeans — however, I still think I can call them homemade tofu noodles. 🙂 If you do want to give the whole thing a go from scratch, here’s how.